An ADMM-Based Interior-Point Method for Large-Scale Linear Programming: Numerical Experiments

 The over-relaxation parameter is set to $\alpha=1.8$.
 Moreover, we set the maximum number of ADMM steps of \textsf{ABIP} to $10^6$.
 If the target accuracy in \eqref{target-accuracy} is not achieved in $10^6$ ADMM steps, we terminate the code and claim that \textsf{ABIP} fails to solve this instance and use ``---'' in the table to indicate the failure.

 The decreasing ratio $\gamma$ is adjusted according to the value of the barrier parameter $\mu$, primal/dual feasibility violations and the duality gap.
 More specifically, we increase $\gamma$ as the iterate approaches the optimal solution.
 The objective value reported for all methods in the experiments below is the one after postsolving.
 The time required to do any preprocessing, i.e., presolving, postsolving, do/undo scaling and matrix factorization are included in the total solve times.
 All the experiments were carried out on a laptop with Linux system and 8 2.60GHz cores and 16Gb of RAM.
-The single-threaded version does not make use of the multiple cores.

-For the other four solvers, we use the following stopping criteria.
-For \textsf{SCS}, we change the default $\alpha$ from $1.5$ to $1.8$, change the stopping tolerance from $10^{-5}$ to $10^{-3}$, and set the maximum number ADMM steps to $10^6$.
+For other four solvers, we use the following stopping criteria.
+For \textsf{SCS}, we change the default $\alpha$ from $1.5$ to $1.8$, {use the tolerance in the stopping tolerance as $10^{-3}$ or $10^{-5}$}, and set the maximum number ADMM steps to $10^6$.
 These changes are made to ensure a more fair comparison, because we found that the default parameter setting needs much longer time to converge.
-For \textsf{SDPT3}, the maximum number of interior point steps is set as the default value 100.
-For \textsf{DSDP-CG}, the maximum number of interior point steps is set as 100.
+Moreover, we use \textsf{SCS-CG} to denote \textsf{SCS} with a preconditiond conjugate gradient method computing the projections onto the subspaces.
+For \textsf{SDPT3} and \textsf{DSDP-CG}, the maximum number of interior point steps are both set as the default value 100.
 For \textsf{MOSEK}, we use the default settings.
 For all these solvers, we claim that they fail to solve an instance (denoted by ``---'' in the tables) if after the codes terminate, the target accuracy in \eqref{target-accuracy} is not achieved.